Copyright and licensing your materials

 Copyright: all rights reserved

 This would mean that users cannot make further copies of your material without your permission.
-Copyright applies by default as soon as you make an original work, but you can make your intention clear by adding an explicit statement.
+Full copyright applies by default as soon as you make an original work, but you can make your intention clear by adding an explicit statement.

 Public Domain: no rights reserved

-Very old creative works, including the music of Mozart and Beethoven or the writings of Newton and Shakespeare, are in the public domain.
-It is not common for academics to release work to the public domain, but you have the option to do this by creating a formal declaration.
+Out-of-copyright creative works, including the music of Mozart and Beethoven or the writings of Newton and Shakespeare, are in the public domain.
+It is not common for academics to release work to the public domain, but you have the option to do this by labelling your work as such.

 Creative Commons: some rights reserved

 This is a middle way that preserves some rights of the author, but guarantees some rights of the end user.
-There are various flavours of CC licence.
-You indicate the one that applies to your work by making a web link.
+There are various flavours of Creative Commons licence, which strike slightly different balances between the rights of creators and users.

-One version that fits with the academic ethos is Creative Commons Attribution-Non-Commercial-ShareAlike.
+One version that the Economics Network recommends for all submitted educational materials is Creative Commons Attribution-ShareAlike.

 • Attribution means that anyone making use of the content must credit the original source (just as if you use someone's work in your research you would have to credit them).